-Distribution and its evaluation contractor have developed a comprehensive EM&V Plan
+Distribution and its evaluation contractor have developed a comprehensive EM&V Plan for CIP, for the 2016 through 2020 program years, which will be continuously refined as needed.

 This plan could potentially be expanded to additional program years in the future, as necessary.